Nexusoft/LLL-TAO/docs/how-to-api.md

 when you submit an API call.
 This API is meant for a service node you control only.

-The Accounts API can be found repo path:
+The Accounts API can be found in the following repo path:

 [LLL-TAO/docs/API/ACCOUNTS.MD](API/ACCOUNTS.MD)